 Dada is alive

 Last year dadaStation21 from Austin, Texas, was looking for mail art postcards without a specific theme or motto.
 However, the word dada provided enough inspiration.
-Hundred years ago, the European avant-garde took a firm stance against imperialism and chauvinism: John Heartfield’s Prussian Archangel, a dummy of a German soldier with a pig’s head that hung from the ceiling,Continue reading “Dada is alive”
+Hundred years ago, the European avant-garde took a firm stance against imperialism and chauvinism: John Heartfield’s Prussian Archangel, a dummy of a German soldier with a pig’s head was the central installation atContinue reading “Dada is alive”

 Zerstörungswut